shawngraham/cdh2020/content/en/tutorials/APIs.md

 ```
 ### Some other APIs

 You can modify this code to extract information from other APIs, but it takes a bit of tinkering.
-In essence, you need to study the website to see how they form the API, and then change up lines 13, 17 and 21 accordingly.
+In essence, you need to study the website you're interested in to see how they form the API, and then change up lines 13, 17 and 21 accordingly.
 You can see this in action for instance [here, with regard to the Metropolitan Museum of Art](https://github.com/o-date/working-with-apis/blob/master/notebooks/metropolitan%20museum%20of%20art%20API.ipynb) or [here, with regard to the Smithsonian](https://github.com/o-date/working-with-apis/blob/master/notebooks/retrieving%20data%20from%20the%20Smithsonian%20OA%20api.ipynb).
 My [Winter 2020 digital museums' class made APIs from collections at some of our national museums](https://shawngraham.github.io/dhmuse/the-end/); you can see a modified version of the code to access some of their work [here](https://github.com/o-date/working-with-apis/blob/master/notebooks/retrieving%20data%20from%20a%20datasette%20api.ipynb)

 ### But... it's in json format?

 JSON is handy for lots of computational tasks, but for you as a beginning digital historian, you might want to have the data as a table.
 There are a couple of options here.
 The easiest right now - and there's no shame in doing this - is to use an online converter.
 This site: [json-csv.com](http://json-csv.com) lets you convert your json file to csv or Excel spreadsheet, and even transfer it over to a google doc.
-Give that a shot right now; the text of the articles by the way is in the field 'ocr_eng' which tells us that the text was originally transcribed from the images using object character recognition - so there will be errors and weird glitches in the text.
+Give that a shot right now; the text of the articles by the way is in the field 'ocr_eng' which tells us that the text was originally transcribed from the images using OCR or object character recognition - so there will be errors and weird glitches in the text.
 Fortunately, there's also a URL with the direct link to the original document, so you can check things for yourself.

 ### GLAM Workbench